← All work

 • 375-2000x Speedup: Massive improvement over VM provisioning

-• Complete Platform: Orchestration, networking, storage, APIs
+• Complete Platform: Orchestration, networking, storage, registries, APIs, on AWS and locally

 Use Cases (2011-2012)